chb/21cfr11pro-ig/source/pages/guidance.md

 `POST [BaseURL]/DocumentReference/`

 Certificates are already signed by the server, so generating a `Provenance` resource to accompany the `DocumentReference` resource is optional, but provides a consistent auditing approach for all client-POSTed data.

-See the [RFC](https://tools.ietf.org/html/rfc8555) for protocol details.

-_Do not_ require a challenge to prove identity before accepting a signing request if the client has a valid authentication session.

-**Step 2:** Restrict certificate order/signing requests to the client's identity

-Restrict the client to sign only a client's own identity certificate signing request.
-This would restrict certificates to client identity passed from OAuth 2.0 or OIDC.